Baseline-Blockchain/baseline-node/README.md

 - **Turnkey mining + pool ops**: built-in Stratum v1 server (vardiff, sessions) + automatic payout tracking/ledger + payout tx builder (run a community pool without extra daemons).
 - **Scheduled Send capability**: Reserve future payments with cancelable and non-cancelable options - just like scheduling a transaction on traditional finance platforms.
 - **Explorer-ready out of the box**: native address index (UTXOs + tx history) exposed via RPC (getaddressutxos, getaddressbalance, getaddresstxids) — no external indexer needed.
-- **Fast confirmations, stable cadence**: 20s blocks + short retarget window designed to stay responsive without wild oscillation.
+- **Fast confirmations, stable cadence**: 20s blocks + per-block LWMA difficulty retarget designed to stay responsive without wild oscillation.
 - **Predictable emission (no drama)**: Bitcoin-style JSON-RPC surface for easier exchange/wallet/explorer integration, plus a built-in status panel.
 - **Minimal by design**: Python 3.12+, stdlib only, compact codebase, formal spec, strict linting + tests.

 ## Network Parameters

-- **Consensus**: SHA256d proof-of-work, 32-byte block hashes, 0x207fffff genesis target (roughly Bitcoin regtest difficulty, the difficulty retarget is immediate and hardened).
+- **Consensus**: SHA256d proof-of-work, 32-byte block hashes, PoW limit 0x1e08637b (used for genesis), height 1 starts at 0x1d0225c1, then difficulty adjusts per-block via LWMA.
-- **Timing**: 20-second block target, retarget every 20 blocks (≈6.7 minutes) with a tighter 2× clamp for the first 10,000 blocks and 4× thereafter to stay responsive without oscillations.
+- **Timing**: 20-second block target, per-block LWMA difficulty retarget using a 60-block window to stay responsive without oscillations.
 - **Difficulty** is the target hash threshold miners must beat; lower targets = harder work.
 Baseline encodes this exactly like Bitcoin in the header `bits` field.
-Every **20 blocks** (~6.7 minutes) the node compares the actual elapsed time with the expected `20 * 20s = 400s`.
+Every block, the node recomputes a new target from recent block times using a linearly weighted moving average (LWMA).
 If blocks arrive too fast, the target tightens; too slow and it loosens.
-Adjustments are clamped to 2× faster/slower for the first 10,000 blocks, then 4× after the warm-up so that hash-rate spikes do not cause whiplash while the 20-second cadence stays smooth.
+- **Premine**: No premine.
+Mainnet genesis coinbase pays **0** (verified via hardcoded genesis).
-- **Premine**: No premine. **1%** block subsidy dev fund (on-chain).
+- **Dev fund**: **1%** of the block *subsidy* (not fees) is paid in the coinbase to the consensus-critical foundation address.
 - **Rewards**: 50 BLINE base subsidy decays smoothly every block using an exponential curve with a 4,158,884-block half-life (~2.64 years).
 Transaction fees are added to the subsidy.
 - **Coinbase maturity**: 20 blocks before mined funds can be spent.
 - **Fees**: Minimum relay fee is 5,000 liners per kB; non-standard scripts are rejected, so typical P2PKH transactions should pay at least ~0.0000125 BLINE for a 250-byte tx.